**COUNCIL LEADERSHIP MAKES COMMITTEE ASSIGNMENTS:

 It's important to note that this service is not for use in emergency situations.
 Members of the public should always call 911 in an emergency.

-**SNOW ALERT MESSAGES: The City and the 211 Helpline Center have partnered to promote information when Snow Removal Alerts are declared in the downtown core area from Fifth to Ninth Streets and Kansas City Street to Omaha.
+**SNOW ALERT MESSAGES: It's never too early to be thinking about snow.
+The City and the 211 Helpline Center have partnered to promote information when Snow Removal Alerts are declared in the downtown core area from Fifth to Ninth Streets and Kansas City Street to Omaha.
 Text 'RCSnow' to 898211.